-TPD cover can provide a lump sum payment if you become totally and permanently disabled and can no longer work.
+TPD cover can provide a lump sum payment if you become totally and permanently disabled and can no longer work3.
 It can help cover the costs of rehabilitation, debt repayments and the future cost of living.

-- Is available from age 15 up to age 65. - You can apply for age-based, fixed or age-based + extra (fixed) cover. - The maximum amount of cover you can have is \$3 million (see page 26 for details).
+- Is available from age 15 up to age 65. - You can apply for age-based, fixed or age-based + extra (fixed) cover. - The maximum amount of cover you can have is \$3 million.